Stubby-Group/Eye-Tracking-Workhop-CogSci-F2021/README.md

 All data are in the /data folder except for Sample data (too big for git).
 These can be found at the Dropbox link.

-Solutions for the exercises can be found in these files:
+Solutions for the exercises can be found in these files located in /Filled scripts:
 - Data_cleaning_Filled.Rmd
 - Data_analysis_Filled.Rmd